fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.2.3.2.4. `ResourceNotFound`

 If the selected `fiatAccountId` is not found for the current user, the server MUST reject the transfer and return a `ResourceNotFound` error.

+###### 3.3.4.2.3.2.5. `InvalidFiatAccount`

+If the selected `fiatAccountId` corresponds to an existing fiat account for the user, but that fiat account is not valid for use with this transfer, the server MUST return an `InvalidFiatAccount` error

 #### 3.3.4.3. `GET /transfer/:transferId/status`